Potato curry also known as aloo curry in a white bowl

 How to Make Potato Curry (Stepwise photos)

-To make this potato curry, I prefer to cook them directly in the curry.
+Note: To make this potato curry, I prefer to cook them directly in the curry.
 It takes about 25 mins to cook potatoes once it is added to the gravy.
-[Optional Tip: You can also use boiled potatoes.
-Some kinds of potatoes really don’t cook faster in curry.
-So you may consider boiling them al dente and then cut to small cubes.
-Then add in the curry.]
+[Optional Tip: If you are using canned tomatoes/tomato paste or old potatoes, consider boiling them al dente first and then cut to small cubes.
+Then add to the onion tomato masala/curry.]

 Make Onion Tomato Masala